inaos/iron-array-python/doc/source/reference/array-API-divergences.md

-# ironArray API and divergences with the array API standard
+# Array API compliance and divergences

 ironArray API tries to follow the [array_api](https://data-apis.org/array-api/latest/API_specification/index.html) standard, but there may be some divergences.